FIVE MOST SURPRISING FINDS

 The median net worth of a married Black household is $131,000.
 For a single Black woman, it is $1,700.
 That is not a gap.
 It is the difference between a foothold in America and a free fall through it.
 Federal Reserve Survey of Consumer Finances, 2022; Insight Center for Community Economic Development

-There is a loneliness in the numbers that no statistic can capture.
-It is a particular ache that lives in the space between what was expected and what arrived, between the life imagined and the life endured.
+Loneliness lingers in the numbers, a feeling no statistic can capture.
+The ache occupies the space between what was expected and what arrived, between the life once imagined and the one now endured.

 This ache settles most heavily on Black women, with the cruel specificity that is the signature of American inequality.
-Thirty percent.
-That is the share of Black women in America who are currently married (U.S. Census Bureau, American Community Survey 1-Year Estimates, Table S1201, 2022).
-Among white women, the figure is 54%.
-Among Asian women, it is 60%.
+Black women in America who are currently married account for 30% (U.S. Census Bureau, American Community Survey 1-Year Estimates, Table S1201, 2022).
+The rate stands at 54% for white women and reaches 60% among Asian women.

-No other demographic group in America — not immigrant women, not women in Appalachia, not women in any other industrialized nation — has a marriage rate as low as Black women in the United States.
-The gap is not closing.
-It is widening, year by year, survey by survey, like a wound that the nation has decided is not worth stitching because the patient has learned to live with the bleeding.
+No other demographic group in America—not immigrant women, not women in Appalachia, not women in any other industrialized nation—carries a marriage rate as low as Black women in the United States.
+Year by year and survey by survey the gap widens instead of closing, like a wound the nation has decided is not worth stitching because the patient has learned to live with the bleeding.

 Marriage Rates by Race of Women (2022)